sdaps/website/pages/FAQ.rst

 .. contents::

-|/!/| Please also have a look at `Documentation/Examinations`_ as it contains some tricks that might be relevant!
+.. attention:: Please also have a look at `Documentation/Examinations`_ as it contains some tricks that might be relevant!

 SDAPS is hard to install, is there any more documentation?
 ----------------------------------------------------------